mrncstt/mrncstt/README.md

 ### Hello, I'm Mariana! 👋

-- 💼 I'm a data analyst in a company thats provide funeral goods and services as well as cemetery property and services;
+- 💼 I'm a data analyst;
 - 📈 I'm a production engineering student.

 #### Things about myself: